glennj/exercism.io/lua/etl/README.md

 ### Based on

-The Jumpstart Lab team - http://jumpstartlab.com
+Based on an exercise by the JumpstartLab team for students at The Turing School of Software and Design. - https://www.turing.edu/